deepkit/deepkit-website2/src/pages/documentation/template.md

 # Template

-The template engine allows to write type-safe, fast and secure HTML templates.
+The template engine allows to write typesafe, fast and secure HTML templates.
 It is based on TSX and is ready to use as soon as you use the `.tsx` file extension and adjust the `tsconfig.json` accordingly.

 The important thing is: it is not compatible with React.
 As soon as React is to be used, `@deepkit/template` is incompatible.
 Deepkit's template engine is only intended for SSR (server-side rendering).